giampaolo/psleak/README.md

 - `PYTHONUNBUFFERED=1`: disables stdout/stderr buffering, making memory leak
   detection more reliable.

-> [!NOTE]
-> memory leak tests should be run separately from other tests, and not in
-> parallel (e.g. via pytest-xdist).
+Memory leak tests should be run separately from other tests, and not in parallel (e.g. via pytest-xdist).

 ## References